twallengren/heatpump/README.md

 *REQUIRES PYTHON3 AND MATPLOTLIB*

 Run simulator_test.py for the full simulation.
+Units within the simulation are standard m-kg-s (so energy is in Joules).
+The exception is the final plot which represents energy in kilojoules, but all underlying calculations are in joules.

 Simulation of heat pump from a cold reservoir at temperature Tc to a hot reservoir at temperature Th.